WAR AND PEACE (WITH EMBEDS)

 Short of binding arbitration to resolve the dispute, one thing is certain, and it is this: the Israelis and the Palestinians cannot continue living forever in a state of conflict and war.
 At some point, sanity must prevail.
 Someone in the Israel-Palestine dispute has to step forward and say, "Enough of this ridiculousness.
 Enough of this madness.
 What on Earth are we doing to one another as humans?
 Why not peacefully put an end to the slaughtering now instead of later?"
 Hopefully, they'll come to their senses before the death toll reaches a million men, women, and children.

 If the Protestants and Catholics of Northern Ireland could put down their weapons and move towards achieving a permanent peace, then so, too, can the Israelis and the Palestinians.
+If the West and East Germans could set aside their animosities and unite as one nation, then so, too, can the Israelis and the Palestinians grow to live in harmony.
 History is filled with examples of bitter national enemies setting aside their differences to become friends.
 To be sure, even as the Palestinian-Israeli conflict continues, the Arabs and the Jews living in the USA get along with one another just fine.
 Surely, if the Arab and Jews can get along in the USA absent any bickering and animosity, then they can find a way to get along in the Middle East.
 During the American Revolution at the close of the 18th century, never in their wildest imaginations at that point in time would the combatants have believed that the United States and the United Kingdom would end up becoming the closest of allies by the close of the 20th century.
 A perpetual state of hatred and violence between nations and between peoples is not the way for humans to live their brief tenure on Earth.
 Humans should enjoy the miracle of life on Earth and not destroy it.

 It must be acknowledged that sometimes the decision to go to war reduces to choosing between the lesser of two evils.
 For instance, which is worse, going to war against Nazi Germany or standing by idly and allowing Adolf Hitler to exterminate the Jewish people (in the most horrific manner imaginable)?
 The overwhelming majority of humans would agree that standing by idly and allowing Adolf Hitler to exterminate the Jewish people is the worse evil.
 Therefore, going to war and killing people was justified if for no other reason than to put an end to Adolf Hitler's worse campaign to exterminate all Jewish people and conquer the world.
 Of course, there were other reasons for going to war against Adolf Hitler's Nazi Germany.
 Other reasons to put an end to Adolf Hitler's Nazi-inspired war machine included putting an end to Adolf Hitler's reign of terror across Europe and containing his megalomaniacal quest to conquer the world.
 What is the world supposed to do when a character like Adolf Hitler emerges on the global stage and engages in an orgy of killing?
 Adolf Hitler was responsible for the direct and indirect deaths of millions of humans across Europe, not to mention the millions more humans who were maimed and injured during World War II.